linuxlawson/mintain/README.md

 'dist-upgrade' will prompt (y/n) as some users prefer to run this command separately.
 Choosing 'n' (no) will simply skip over this command and continue with rest of program.

+Added:
-Added: -option to update again, IF upgrades were available (prompts)
+ -Option to update again, IF upgrades were available (prompts)
-        -timer
+ -Timer